spacegoat1/3Yes1No-Deep-Q-Learning-for-Atari-River-Raid/README.md

 In this project, we first started with a vanilla DQN in combination with a convolutional neural network.
 To improve the training accuracy and stability, we applied two strategies: fixed Q-targets and replay memory mechanism.
 Fixed Q-targets handle the oscillation in training due to shifting Q target values.
 Replay memory is to break the correlation between consecutive samples of experience in the environment that could lead to inefficient learning.
 River Raid is a complex game with 18 actions.
 Our goal was to train the agent to outperform the random model and to achieve human-level performance.
 With the optimization techniques and given enough training time, we hope the agent can outperform our team members.

+We used the OpenAI Gym environment to simulate the game and used Keras to build the DQN.
+Since training was computationally expensive, we trained the model on a GCP Deep Learning VM.

 ## Results
 ### Game Recordings